New Hampshire Veterans Association History

 1880 Lowell building erected at the top of New Hampshire Ave.
 First floor was an open reception area, second floor was a dormitory with partitions.
 Original colors were straw with dark green and white trim and a green roof.

 1881 The NHVA is incorporated by the State, an appropriation is made to erect 5 barracks ringing the top of the grove.
-A Simple headquarters building next to the Lowell building serves as the Association Headquarters.
+A simple headquarters building next to the Lowell building serves as the temporary Association headquarters until completion of the permanent HQ building in 1885.

 1882 Seating areas are placed in the hillside grove area.
 A speakers stand and pavilion are also built.
 The Sanborn Memorial is created and plans for the headquarters building and Dining pavilion are begun.
 Veterans of the Third Regiment Band and its successor, the Hilton Head Post Band, meet at the Weirs, and form an alumni group, the First Veteran Band Association of NH.